Enrolled Agent Exam Cost: A Complete Breakdown

 Investing in Enrolled Agent review courses is highly recommended to increase your chances of passing all three parts of the exam on the first try.

-One of the most popular options, the Gleim EA Review or Hock International, costs between $500 and $600+ for a complete package covering all three exam parts.
+One of the most popular options, the Surgent review course, is available through Eduyush for ₹35,000 INR(approximately $420 USD), offering a complete package that covers all three exam parts.
 Although you can buy materials for individual parts, purchasing an entire course upfront saves money in the long run by providing everything you need in one package.

 Study Materials Breakdown: